ssbc/rooms2/docs/Setup/Sign-in with SSB.md

 #### Server-initiated protocol

-In the server-initiated variant of the challenge-response protocol, the first step is the browser requesting the server to login with a certain `cid` (or `alias`, which the server knows how to map to a `cid`).
+In the server-initiated variant of the challenge-response protocol, the first step is the browser requesting a login from the server using a certain `cid` (or `alias`, which the server knows how to map to a `cid`).
 The server answers the browser, which in turn displays an SSB URI which the SSB peer knows how to open.

-The primary difference between this variant and the previous one is the muxrpc async RPC `httpAuth.requestSignIn` which is used for the SSB peer to inform the room peer about the `cc`.
+The primary difference between this variant and the previous one is the muxrpc async RPC `httpAuth.signIn` which is used for the SSB peer to inform the room peer about the `cc`.
 Afterwards, the protocol is similar to the server-initiated one, with the minor addition of Server-Sent Events between the browser and the room.

 The UML sequence diagram for the whole server-initial protocol is shown below: